openwebf/webf/README.md

 By contributing to WebF, you agree that your contributions will be licensed under its Apache-2.0 License.

-Read our [contributing guide](https://github.com/openwebf/webf/blob/main/.github/CONTRIBUTING.md) and let's build a better kraken project together.
+Read our [contributing guide](https://github.com/openwebf/webf/blob/main/.github/CONTRIBUTING.md) and let's build a better WebF project together.

 Thank you to all the people who already contributed to [OpenWebF](https://github.com/openwebf) and [OpenKraken](https://github.com/openkraken)!